YangYunjia/yangyunjia.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hi, I'm Yunjia.
-I am working at University of Munich with [Prof. Nils Thuerey](https://ge.in.tum.de/about/n-thuerey/), with interest on applying machine learning to design optimization tasks, especially the aerodynamic shape optimization.
+I am working at Technical University of Munich with [Prof. Nils Thuerey](https://ge.in.tum.de/about/n-thuerey/).
+My interest is on applying machine learning to design optimization tasks, especially the aerodynamic shape optimization.

-Currently, my research is sponsored with the BMW, and trying to build pipelines for coupling differential flow solver with gradient-based shape optimization for autos.
+Currently, my research is sponsored by the BMW, in which I try to build pipelines for coupling differential flow solver with gradient-based shape optimization for autos.

 Prior to this, I received my Ph.D. in Aerospace Engineering under the supervision of Prof. Haixin Chen at Tsinghua University, China.
 My doctoral research focused on surrogate-based aerodynamic shape optimization for airfoils and wings, where I proposed a prior-based strategy to enhance model's generalization ability, and established